 Whether you have been recently diagnosed or have suffered from fibromyalgia for years –it is important to learn about your condition.
-Knowing the facts can put you on the road to better health.
 This article explains what fibromyalgia is, who gets it, what causes it, and how fibromyalgia is diagnosed and treated.

 What is Fibromyalgia Syndrome?